 Interests in gastronomy and classical music provide important reasons for maintaining rusty conversational Italian and French.
 Playing golf provides a continuing challenge – and frustration.

 My matter highlights

-Defence of cargo claims arising from eg loss of deck cargo and other marine casualties, associated indemnity claims and general average issues
+Defence of cargo claims arising from, for example, loss of deck cargo and other marine casualties, associated indemnity claims and general average issues

-Charterparty expertise: hire, liens, bunker quality, unsafe ports and other disputes
+Charterparty expertise, including hire, liens, bunker quality, unsafe ports and other disputes

 Marine insurance policy review and advice including Insurance Act issues

-Established the modern law on the carriage of dangerous cargoes (the “GIANNIS NK”) 1 Lloyd's Rep. 337, with numerous subsequent cases involving dangerous cargoes
+Joanna established the modern law on the carriage of dangerous cargoes (the “GIANNIS NK”) 1 Lloyd's Rep. 337, with numerous subsequent cases involving dangerous cargoes.

 My testimonials and accolades